Min3CraftDud3/VCKOH/README.md

 * VCKOH.Reload - Reloads all configs.

 Installation:
-* Drop into plugin directory, restart server TWICE.
+* Drop into plugin directory, restart server type /koth reload
 * Recommended to create a point then delete the default values for a point
 * enjoy the plugin